Building a Responsive Insurance Program Amid Growing Political and Social Unrest

-The line between what is considered “terrorism” and what is considered “political violence” is often blurry.
+The line between “terrorism” and “political violence” can be blurry.
 How insurers and governments distinguish between the two should inform the type of coverage you buy.

-- Property terrorism insurance provides coverage for the physical damage and business interruption that can result from acts that are motivated by politics, religion, or ideology.
+- Property terrorism insurance provides coverage for physical damage and business interruption resulting from acts that are motivated by politics, religion, or ideology.

-- Political violence insurance (PVI) provides coverage related to war, civil war, rebellion, insurrection, coup d’état, and other civil disturbances.
+- Political violence (PV) insurance provides coverage related to war, civil war, rebellion, insurrection, coup d’état, and other civil disturbances.